What is Music Therapy?

 4. What does a music therapy session look like?

 Answer: A music therapy session can vary greatly depending on the client’s needs and the setting.
 Sessions might include creating music with instruments, singing, moving to music, or listening to music.
 The therapist tailors activities to each client’s therapeutic goals, which could be improving memory, enhancing coordination, expressing feelings, or alleviating pain.
+Music therapy treatment is individualized, using live music to cater to the patient’s preferred genre and involving activities such as writing songs, analyzing lyrics, playing instruments, or singing based on the patient’s specific needs.
 The sessions can be conducted individually or in groups.

 5. Is music therapy recognized in the medical community?